Staying Safe with Mobile Devices

 Why is texting while driving dangerous?

-How can I teach my child about sexting risks?
+How can I stay safe from sexting risks?

 Conclusion